Milkshiift/BigBrother-bot/README.md

 ## 🗄️ Data Storage
 See [DATA.md](https://github.com/Milkshiift/BigBrother-bot/blob/main/extras/DATA.md)

+## 📖 Background & FAQ
+### Why I built this
+I created BigBrother for a server I share with friends that has evolved through quite a few "themes" (unified sets of server names, roles, member nicknames, etc.).
+This history to me is just as valuable as the message content itself, but there was previously no way to capture it, until now.

-## Why is there no development history?
+### Why is there no development history?
 The development of this project took place in a private repository over the course of ~1.5 years with more than 200 commits.
 As I initially did not intend for it to be public, the commit history has a bunch of tokens and other private information I would not like to share, so I created a new repository for a public release.